bingomanatee/mirror/README_WHY.md

 ## Async is for losers

 The last one is where React truly blows.
-After component "A" updates state there is a time where it and only it knows that state has been changed but it hasn't broadcast; this is a model known as "eventually consistent".
+After component "A" updates state isThere is a time where it and only it knows that state has been changed but it hasn't broadcast; this is a model known as "eventually consistent".
 That is maybe ok for say, an amazon order system, where an order can take a few seconds/minutes, maybe in some context hours, to get fully registered --- but in a real time app